Skip to Content

 Download Psychology Internship Materials

-1. Transition BSN from an entry-level beginner nurse to a competent professional nurse, who provides safe, quality care.
+1. Transition from entry-level, advanced beginner nurse to competent professional nurse who provides safe, quality care.

 2. Develop effective decision-making skills related to clinical judgment and performance.